MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 ## Adjust tone of the suggested content

-After you generate the suggested content, you can adjust the tone of the content according to the relationship with the customer or whatever feels comfortable.
-It helps you to be more productive and write better emails.
+By default, the content generated is in a professional tone.
+Once you have the suggested content, you can adjust the tone to suit your relationship with the customer or whatever feels comfortable.
+This helps you be more productive and write better emails.
 For example, you can change the tone from professional to formal.

+> [!NOTE]
+> If you're using custom prompt to generate the suggested content, you can specify the tone of the suggested content.

 1. Generate the suggested reply using an appropriate response category.